Updated: 14th August 2025

 Reading Time:

 In a word, no!
 However, the performance of your heat pump system hinges on the compatibility and efficiency of your radiators.
-Identifying whether your current radiators are single, double, or triple panel, with or without convectors, will help you decide if they meet the requirements for effective heat distribution with your new system.

 Can I use my existing radiators?